Find Affordable College Courses

 Read full report on Communication & Journalism at Brigham Young University - Provo

-With a ranking of #8, The University of Montana did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
-UM is a large public school located in the city of Missoula.
+The University of Montana landed the #8 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+UM is a fairly large public school located in the small city of Missoula.

 About 70% of the students majoring in communication and journalism at the school are women while 30% are male.